mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

   <img src="/images/community/tutorials/ruckus-northbound-api.png" width="800px">
 </div>

-<p>Your VSG must be accessible from the Tinternet.
+<p>Your VSG must be accessible from the internet.
 Please do not enter a port number.
-If all went well, you will see a confirmation messgae on the page.</p>
+If all went well, you will see a confirmation message on the page.</p>

 <div class="text-center">
   <img src="/images/community/tutorials/ruckus-api-success.png" width="800px">